What Are The Important Factors In Marketing?

 • Mostly stock photos

-• Generic text about procedures that could be found on informational websites, such as WebMD® and ADA’s website.
+• Generic text about procedures that could be found on informational websites, such as WebMD® and the ADA’s website.

 • Little to no personalization